 “No words can explain how I felt when the operation didn’t go to plan, but I’m still here and my therapy has been amazing.”

 John has very limited sight and can only see a bit of colour, with most objects he can just make out shadows and shapes.
 Once out of hospital, because of ongoing support, he moved into a retirement village which he says was difficult to adjust to.

 “At the age of 61, that’s hard to take, moving into a retirement village.
 I’ve always socialised with people younger than me and always felt young at heart.
 I was into sport and being active, so it was a big adjustment for me.
 I have settled now and feel far happier, many residents are now friends.”

 He has ongoing support from the staff and fellow clients at VisAbility.
-John’s learnt more about his iPhone and how he can use it to his advantage.
+John’s learnt more about his iPhone through our Assistive Tech team and how he can use it to his advantage.
 He’s also received hydrotherapy and physiotherapy as well as receiving initial orientation and mobility support.